-David Lennox was born in Ayr, Scotland, and was trained as a stonemason.
+David Lennox arrived in Sydney in 1832.
 He was experienced in bridge building under the famous engineer Thomas Telford having worked on a stone bridge across the Severn in Gloucester and the Menai suspension bridge in north-west Wales.
 After the death of his wife, he sought employment in the colony arriving as an unassisted migrant in 1832.
 His talents were soon recognised and he was appointed as Superintendent of Bridges; became the first skilled bridge builder on the mainland.
 Any doubts about his ability were dispelled after his design and construction of a horseshoe shaped bridge at Lapstone (1833) and the 110 feet clear span bridge at Lansdowne over Prospect Creek (1834-1836).

 Lennox prepared preliminary designs for the bridge at Parramatta for Surveyor General Thomas Mitchell to whom he was responsible.
 Ambrose Hallan, the recently appointed Colonial Architect, countered with a proposal for a prefabricated iron bridge be imported from England.
 Fortunately for Parramatta, Governor Bourke, finding Hallan’s lack of ability as an architect intolerable, interceded and requested a plan for ‘an ornate bridge’.